General Register Office indexes

 Every birth, adoption, marriage, civil partnership or death registered in England or Wales has a General Register Office (GRO) index reference.

 It usually consists of the year, volume number, page number and district in which the event was registered.

 If you need to order a copy of a birth, marriage or death certificate, the GRO may require an index reference.

-We hold the indexes to adopted children 1927-2011.
-For further information, the Government website has helpful pages on tracing birth relatives.
+We hold the indexes to adopted children 1927 to 2020.
+For further information, GOV.UK has helpful pages on tracing birth relatives.

 These start earlier, as they contain many regimental and army chaplains' returns.
-Deaths include war deaths 1914-21 and 1939-48.
+Deaths include war deaths between 1914 to 1921 and 1939 to 1948.

 Accessing GRO indexes at other record offices and public libraries

 If you're not local to Westminster, you may find that there is an index set available at a nearby local history centre or record office.
 To see a list of holders of the GRO indexes visit GOV.uk.